The Pace Report

 He became the Stateside Reporter and Producer at Mississippi Public Radio covering issues ranging from race to environmental causes.
 A year later, Pace moved back to his hometown of Indianapolis where he was a stringer and statehouse reporter for Indiana Public Radio.

-Currently Pace is a freelance journalist and producer based in Harlem, New York.
+Currently, Brian is a freelance journalist and social and multi-media producer based in Harlem, New York.